-^a There was a statistically significant decrease in albumin and albumin/globulin ratios at Day 7 in the STELFONTA group compared to the control group.
+^aThere was a statistically significant decrease in albumin and albumin/globuli ratios at Day 7 in the STELFONTA group compared to the control group.
 The hypoalbuminemia ranged from 2.0 to 2.6 g/dL (reference range 2.7-3.9 g/dL).
 Note: If an animal experienced the same adverse reaction more than once, only the highest grade was tabulated.

-the nignest grade was tabulated.
-Adverse reactions were graded using the Veterinary Co-operative Oncology Group - Common Terminology Criteria for Adverse Events (VCOG-CTCAE).1 Most adverse reactions were Grade 1 (mild) or 2 (moderate).
-Grade 3 (severe) and 4 (life-threatening) adverse reactions in dogs treated with STELFONTA included: Iameness in the treated limb (6 dogs), injection site pain (4 dogs), wound formation (3 dogs), lethargy/depression (3 dogs), anorexia (2 dogs), infection at injection site (1 dog), pruritis (1 dog), and tachycardia (1 dog).
+Adverse reactions were graded using the Veterinary Co-operative Oncology Group - Common Terminology Criteria for Adverse Events (VCOG-CTCAE).1 Most adverse reactions were Grade 1 (mild) or 2 (moderate), Grade 3 (severe) and 4 (life-threatening) adverse reactions in dogs treated with STELFONTA and 4 intertine acting adverse eactions in logs treated with SELFORM included: lameness in the treated limb (6 dogs), injection site pain (4 dogs), wound formation (3 dogs), lethargy/depression (3 dogs), anorexia (2 dogs), infection at injection site (1 dog), pruritis (1 dog), and tachycardia (1 dog).